NCAR/geocat-applications/_preview/134/_sources/applications/applications.rst

 Python Applications
 ===================

-Python resources by function category with relevant context and links to additional resources and references.
+Python resources by category with relevant context and links to additional resources and references.

 .. grid:: 3
     :gutter: 2